ooddle

 Why This Works

 Your phone is a small attention pump.
-Even when face down, it triggers anticipatory checking.
+Even when face down, it triggers anticipatory checking; your peripheral awareness keeps tabs on it, and that low-grade vigilance is a real attentional cost.
 Your nervous system stays in a slightly activated state.
 Your brain pays partial attention to your food, which means satiety signals arrive late or get missed entirely.
+You eat past full because you were not really there for the meal.

 Without the phone, you taste what you are eating.
+You notice texture and temperature.
 You notice when you are full.
 Your meal becomes a brief sensory experience instead of a multitasking task.
-The cumulative effect over a year of meals is hard to overstate.
+The cumulative effect over a year of phone-free meals is hard to overstate, both in terms of how you eat and how you feel about food.

 How to Do It

 Pick the meal you eat at home most reliably.
 For many people that is dinner.
+For others it is breakfast or lunch.
 Before sitting down, the phone goes on a charger in another room or on the kitchen counter face-down.
 Eat.
 Get up when you are done.
-Retrieve the phone if you must.
+Retrieve the phone if you must, but ideally not for at least another fifteen minutes.

 • Pick one meal.
 Do not try all three at once.
 Start small.